CAPE TOWN HOLIDAYS

 Kirstenbosch National Botanical Gardens

-In addition, you will find that the majority of tourist-heavy regions are well-protected.
+Cape Town is generally a safe city.
+The majority of tourist-heavy regions are well-protected.
 The bigger malls, national landmarks, central business district and other visitor hotspots have gone to great lengths to safeguard tourists.
+As with any city be take reputable transport at night instead of walking.

 Amazing Places To Stay